Employee Retention Strategies: 5 Drivers of Turnover

 While achievement and affiliation are often prioritized, many leaders overlook the critical aspect of autonomy, which is vital in flexible work arrangements."

 "Organizations that help employees work in their strengths and connect to larger goals see 41% lower turnover.
 This pattern holds across 15 industries in our benchmark database of 20 million employee responses.
-However, high inflation rates have added a new layer of complexity.
-This economic pressure has created a financial incentive for employees to change jobs in an attempt to maintain their purchasing power."
+Yet intrinsic drivers like achievement and autonomy operate alongside extrinsic ones, and when economic conditions shift, the balance shifts with them.
+High inflation rates have added a new layer of complexity, creating a financial incentive for employees to change jobs in an attempt to maintain their purchasing power."

 "When compensation adjustments fail to keep pace with the rising cost of living, employees effectively experience a reduction in pay.
 This is exacerbated when companies offer higher pay to new hires for the same roles, leading to a perception among existing employees that loyalty is undervalued and eroding trust within the organization.
 When raises don't match cost-of-living increases, employees are 2.9x more likely to seek new jobs.
 Fair wages matter, but employees also need to see that their total compensation keeps pace with inflation and market rates."